MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/analyzing-a-kernel-mode-dump-file-with-windbg.md

 ---
-title: Analyze a kernel-mode dump file by using WinDbg
+title: Analyze a Kernel-Mode Dump File by Using WinDbg
 description: Learn how to analyze a kernel-mode dump file by using WinDbg.
 Analysis of a dump file is similar to analysis of a live debugging session.
 keywords: ["WinDbg, analyzing a kernel-mode dump file", "CAB file containing a dump file, analyzing kernel-mode dump file with WinDbg"] ms.date: 12/21/2023